coxine/onedrive-vercel-index/README.md

+# Onedrive-Vercel-Index

 ## Notice

 This is forked from the now archived [spencerwooo/onedrive-vercel-index](https://github.com/spencerwooo/onedrive-vercel-index), please refer to the original repo if you wanna self-host it.

 Contribution is highly appreciated as I have no prior experience with NextJS.
 For the moment the only thing I can do is utilizing dependabot to update dependencies and expect them to work flawlessly.
-Be sure to check [pinned issue](https://github.com/Vinfall/onedrive-vercel-index/issues/122) if you are interested!

 ## TL;DR